shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 ## HOL2: Exercise 4: Optimizing newly migrated workloads, and emphasizing commonalities across all stacks

-### Task 1: Getting started with Azure Active Directory for Linux
+### Task 1: Getting Started with Azure Active Directory for Linux

 In this task, you will be enabling the AAD authentication using a VM extension and enabling Managed identity.